2023 Prenatal-to-3 State Policy Roadmap

 Medicaid expansion helps families access needed care and services, increases financial wellbeing, improves healthy and equitable birth outcomes, and keeps children safe.

 Paid family leave programs of at least 6 weeks increase access to paid time off from work, reduce racial disparities in leave-taking, boost mothers’ labor force participation, improve maternal mental health, and foster better child-parent relationships and child health.

 A state minimum wage of at least $10.00 increases household earnings and reduces child poverty, particularly in families of color, improves birth outcomes and children’s health and development.

 A refundable state EITC of at least 10% of the federal credit promotes healthier and equitable birth outcomes, increases parents’ workforce participation, and improves economic security, with the greatest effects for single mothers and their children.

-Effective strategies impact PN-3 goals, but the research does not yet provide precise guidance for state legislative or regulatory action.
-Progress toward state implementation of strategies is measured relative to other states, rather than against an absolute standard.
+Strategies for which the research does not yet provide precise guidance for state action.
+Progress is measured relative to other states, rather than against an absolute standard.

 Comprehensive screening and connection programs increase families’ connections to needed services, and may enhance optimal child health and development with positive impacts on emergency department visits and vaccination rates.

-Participation in evidence-based home visiting programs leads to small but positive impacts on parenting skills; these effects exist within the context of many more null findings.
+Evidence-based home visiting programs lead to small but positive impacts on parenting skills; these effects exist within the context of many more null findings.
 Impacts are inconclusive across program models on other important child and family outcomes, including birth outcomes, child maltreatment, and child health.